TimHanneman/MLaudio/README.md

    (The code is a bit messy)
 9) Verify/Test avalible audio setting options, particularly dtype when using sd
 10) Anchor UI elements to window for resizing.
 Verify size of rendered wav forms to fit window.
+11) Delay when clicking record2 button.
+Test on different OS's to see if it is a system issue.